actor-framework/actor-framework.github.io/README.md

 To add a new blog post, you will need to create a new file with current date and post title as file name (all lowercase and using `-` instead of whitespaces).
-The new file must contain a Yekyll header followed by Markdown formatted text.
+The new file must contain a Jekyll header followed by Markdown formatted text.
 To get the boilerplate code out of the way, you can use the file `template.md`: